jsiek/B522-PL-Foundations/lecture-notes.lagda.md

 Sometimes its nice to link your decision procedure to the relation defined by a data type, building the correctness of your decision procedure into its type.
-The `Dec` type let's you do this.
+The `Dec` type let's you do this by including both the true/false regarding whether the relation holds for the input but also the proof that it holds or that its negation holds.

 ```
 open import Relation.Nullary using (Dec; yes; no)